 The LPA pilotage area extends from the Strait of Belle Isle to St Lambert lock in the St Lawrence Seaway, including the Magdalen Islands and Anticosti in the Gulf of St Lawrence as well as the Saguenay River.
 Apart from the nine key ports in this area, compulsory pilotage starts at Les Escoumins and extends to St Lambert lock.
-The compulsory pilotage area is covered by two pilotage corporations (service providers) with pilot exchange being managed by boat at Quebec for up-river traffic.
+The compulsory pilotage area is covered by two pilotage corporations (service providers) with pilot transfers being performed by pilot-boats at Quebec and Trois-Rivières for upbound traffic.